SUMUKHA-PK/Club-activity-management-system/ER Diagram/Entities_Relationships.md

 **Attributes:**

-1. Name, Age, Sex, Department, SIG, Designation in the respective SIG
+1. Name, Roll Number, Age, Sex, Department, SIG, Designation in the respective SIG **Primary key:** Roll Number

-2. Name, Discipline, Start time, End time, Number of people working on it
+2. Name, Discipline, Start time, End time, Number of people working on it **Primary key:** Name

-3. Name of the club , SIGs, Number of people,  Talks conducted, workshops conducted,
+3. Name of the club , SIGs, Number of people,  Talks conducted, workshops conducted, Flagship Events, Convenor of the Club **Primary key:** Name of the Club

 **Relationship:**